Use Find My Mac

 If Enable Location Services is dimmed in Security & Privacy preferences, click the lock icon , then type the name and password of an administrator for the computer.

 For added security, make sure all user accounts have secure passwords and that automatic login is turned off in Users & Groups preferences.
-For instructions, see Change the login password and If you don’t see a login window when you start the Mac.
+For instructions, see Change the login password and If you don’t see a login window when you start your Mac.
 To open Users & Groups preferences, choose Apple menu > System Preferences, then click Users & Groups.

 Locate and protect your missing Mac